5 Key Considerations When Designing Retail Space

 - The types of products and services you offer

-- The volume (and value) of merchandise in your store, and
+- The volume (and value) of merchandise in your store

 The most common floor plans are:

 - Grid layout – This allows customers to browse up and down aisles.
 Buyers can quickly access what they are looking for.